EarthDigitalTwin/OCO3-data-transformer/README.md

 In parallel:
 1. Input NetCDF file is opened
-2. Data is filtered for SAM and Target observations (`/Sounding/operation_mode in {2,4}`)
+2. Data is filtered for SAM and/or Target observations (`/Sounding/operation_mode in {2,4}`)
 3. The following steps are run on the filtered data that both has and has not been filtered by the quality flag:
    1. Desired science variables are interpolated to fit to a fixed lat/lon grid
    2. Output gridded arrays are masked to only include pixels that intersect with the actual source SAM footprints
-   3. Additional arrays describing SAM target IDs and types are produced
+   3. Additional arrays describing SAM target IDs, types, and operation mode are produced (only for OCO-3)
    4. The final arrays are written to disk in a temporary directory (to save memory)

 Once all input files have been processed: